ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/object-types.md

 In the Annotation-based approach all public properties and methods are implicitly mapped to fields of the schema object type.

 In the Code-first approach we have a little more control over this behavior.
-By default all public properties of our POCO are mapped to fields of the schema object type.
+By default all public properties and methods of our POCO are mapped to fields of the schema object type.
 This behavior is called implicit binding.
 There is also an explicit binding behavior, where we have to opt-in properties we want to include.

-We can configure our preferred binding behavior globally like the following:
+We can configure our preferred binding behavior globally like the following.

 ```csharp
 services